-2.11 Review of Industry Participants by Parties Other Than Regulators
+2.11 Review of Industry Participants by Parties Other than Regulators

-Industry groups and trade associations play a key role in representing stakeholders, engaging in dialogue with regulators and publishing guidance.
-For example, UK Finance represents over 250 firms and publishes industry guidance.
+Industry groups and trade associations (such as UK Finance) play a key role in representing stakeholders, engaging in dialogue with regulators and publishing guidance.

 Firms may also need to comply with the rules and standards imposed by operators of payment systems.
-In particular, Pay.
-UK operates the UK's retail payment systems and is responsible for delivering a New Payments Architecture, as discussed in 5.1 Payment Processors' Use of Payment Rails.
+In particular, Pay.UK operates the UK's retail payment systems and is responsible for delivering a New Payments Architecture, see 5.1 Payment Processors' Use of Payment Rails.